 Protecting your computer with anti-malware software will also help protect you by keeping viruses and spyware from infecting your machine.
 Offline, you should shred any personal documents before throwing them away and keep items such as your Social Security card in a safe place (not your wallet) to prevent theft.

-If you still have questions about your account access, log in to your PayPal account, click Contact at the bottom of any page, and then click Call us.
+If you still have questions about your account access, log in to your PayPal account, click Help, and then click Call Customer Service.